brigadehub/brigadehub/README.md

 BrigadeHub is a **pre-alpha** work in progress of a Code for America Brigade website/portal.
 This is being built to consolidate the efforts of maintaining a brigade website into a single location, and to allow other non-developer brigade leadership to update content as needed.

+***brigadehub is not production-ready.
+If you deploy this to your production brigade site, you do so at your own risk.***

 For a complete top-down view of the roadmap, take a look at our active ***[Roadmap Wiki](https://github.com/sfbrigade/brigadehub/wiki/Roadmap)***

 In short, BrigadeHub is designed to meet some very specific goals: